A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Gradient flow of the entropy

+In the case of the heat semigroup on a complete Riemannian manifold, the Bakry--Émery gradient estimate is equivalent to a lower bound on the Ricci curvature.
+Recently, it has been shown that this equivalence between gradient estimates and lower Ricci curvature bounds (in the sense of Lott--Villani--Sturm) extends to a large class of metric measure spaces \cite{AGS14b,AGS15,EKS15}.
+Thus the gradient estimate from above can be interpreted as the noncommutative version of a lower Ricci curvature bound.

-In this subsection we introduce the gradient estimate $\GE(K,\infty)$ along with some first consequences, among them an $\A_\theta$-regularization property of the semigroup and an exponential contraction (or expansion) bound for the metric $\W$.
+One of the reasons the gradient estimate is important for the gradient flow characterization is that it provides certain regularizing effects of the semigroup.
+In this subsection we investigate some of these consequences of the gradient estimates, among them an $L^\infty$-to-$\A_\theta$-regularization property of the semigroup (Proposition \ref{A_LM_regularization}) and an exponential contraction (or expansion) bound for the metric $\W$ (Theorem \ref{W_contraction}).

+Throughout this subsection let $(\M,\tau)$ be a tracial von Neumann algebra, $\E$ a quantum Dirichlet form on $L^2(\M,\tau)$, $(\partial,\H,L,R,J)$ the associated first-order differential calculus and assume that $\tau$ is energy dominant.
+We further assume that $\theta$ can be represented by a symmetric operator mean.
+Denote by $(P_t)_{t\geq 0}$ the quantum Markov semigroup associated with $\E$ and by $\L=\partial^\ast\partial$ its generator.